FOLLOW US

 Airport tax

-If you’re leaving the country from Cebu Mactan airport you must pay a departure tax of 850 Philippine pesos in local currency or the equivalent in US dollars.
+If you’re leaving the country from Cebu Mactan airport, you must pay a departure tax of 850 Philippine pesos in local currency or the equivalent in US dollars.
 There’s no longer a departure tax at Manila airport.
-This information can change and you should check with local authorities before you travel.
+This information can change and you should check with your airline before you travel.

 Terrorism